 The dictionary defines the word problem as a state of discord or disharmony involving doubt, uncertainty, or difficulty.
 A problem is a question that prompts a solution or discussion until it's resolved.

 Problems are a significant source of ideas that are a catalyst for innovation.
 Many inventors claim that a problem in their own lives was their inspiration.
-Problems lead us to new ways of seeing issues or situations, which is why it’s important not to think of them as a bad thing but as a good thing that reveals opportunities.
+Problems lead us to new ways of seeing issues or situations, which is why it’s important not to think of them as bad but as a good thing that reveals opportunities.

 Problems will always arise, but not every problem requires a solution.

 There are three different types of problems: solved, unsolved, and non-problems.

 Solved: The first type is a problem that has been resolved.
 In order for something to be considered a solved problem, it must have a solution that is proven and is readily available.
 Some will say these problems have minimal opportunities for new solutions.
 Not true.
 There are many opportunities for solved problems to be innovated.
 For example, Google was not the first browser, but with business model innovations around advertising, it replaced entrenched solutions.